|Nutritional Guidelines (per serving)|

 Bake for 15 to 18 minutes, or until bananas are tender.

-When you add fruit sauce or chocolate, a dollop of whipped cream or a cream cheese sauce is a welcome addition to the color contrast as well as adding a creamy element.
+- When you add fruit sauce or chocolate, a dollop of whipped cream or a cream cheese sauce is a welcome color contrast that also adds a creamy element.

-Another idea is to serve the hot baked banana with ice cream.
+- Another idea is to serve the hot baked banana with ice cream.
 It would especially go well with plain vanilla, maple nut, or a caramel and chocolate ice cream combination.
-Let your imagination guide you to fun and interesting variations to enjoy.
+Let your imagination guide you to fun and interesting variations.